About

 Canada has a history of leadership and excellence in astroparticle physics.
 In 2015, a group of Canadian institutions, led by Queen’s University, came together to form what would become the Arthur B. McDonald Canadian Astroparticle Physics Research Institute (the McDonald Institute) to cement Canada’s role as a leader in the field and to bring together those already working in astroparticle physics across the country and around the world.

 In 2016, the institute was awarded $63.7 million through the Canada First Research Excellence Fund.
-This award enables the McDonald Institute to significantly build on Canada’s capacity to deliver a world-leading scientific program in astroparticle physics while engaging industrial partners, students, and Canadians of all ages.
+This award enabled the McDonald Institute to significantly build on Canada’s capacity to deliver a world-leading scientific program in astroparticle physics while engaging industrial partners, students, and Canadians of all ages.

 Building on the legacy of Dr. Arthur McDonald’s Nobel Prize winning research at the Sudbury Neutrino Observatory, the institute will grow Canadian astroparticle physics talent, and through domestic and international partnerships connect that talent with the larger community to maximize Canadian scientific impact.